The company that first released modafinil, Cephalon Inc, lists Stevens Johnson Syndrome as a possible adverse reaction to the medication.

-Should I Be Worried About Steven Johnson Syndrome?
+Should I Be Worried About Stevens Johnson Syndrome?

-Despite the fact that Steven Johnson syndrome is a very severe condition it’s extremely unlikely to develop.
+Although Stevens-Johnson syndrome is a very severe condition it’s unlikely to develop.

-Unless you have a predisposing factor like an autoimmune disease, HIV, or have a very specific genetic predisposing factor, you are more than likely NOT going to experience Steven Johnson syndrome.
+Unless you have a predisposing factor like an autoimmune disease, HIV, or have a specific genetic predisposing factor, you are more than likely NOT going to experience Stevens-Johnson syndrome.

 If this is something that you are worried about and is preventing you from trying modafinil, speak with your doctor.
 They may be able to get you genetic testing that can screen for known genetic variations associated with the condition.

-Remember, Steven Johnson syndrome comes on gradually, so you will need to wait several days before you know for sure if you’re completely free from risk.
+Remember, Stevens Johnson Syndrome comes on gradually, so you will need to wait several days before you know for sure if you’re completely free from risk.